 Ring 01754 767554 to contact the Community Nursing Team and to access these services.

-Their role is to promote child health.
-They are qualified nurses or midwives with special training in child health and health promotion.
+Health visitors are qualified nurses or midwives with special training in child health and health promotion.

 All staff within the Health Visiting team work jointly together with other statutory and voluntary agencies to safeguard the wellbeing of children and young people.